Photosynthesis for Kids – Definition and How It Works

 - The electrons thus released undergo a chemical reaction.
 The electrons and hydrogen ions create ATP and NADPH.
 Both these energy molecules are important components for the next stage of photosynthesis.

-The Calvin Cycle
+3. The Calvin Cycle

 The second stage of the process is known as the Calvin cycle.
 This part of the process occurs in the stroma of chloroplasts.
-Though sunlight is not the basic requirement at this stage, however, the energy obtained from ATP and NADPH and carbon dioxide are important to create glucose.
+Though sunlight is not the basic requirement at this stage, the energy obtained from ATP and NADPH and carbon dioxide is important to create glucose.
 One of the important food sources of plants, glucose, is a form of simple sugar that plants can convert into cellulose and starch.
 It is also stored as a reserve for later use as energy by plants.
 Here’s what happens in this stage:

 - The holes present in the leaves absorb the carbon dioxide present in the atmosphere.